Japan's largest warship to train with US Navy

 North Korean missiles that fell in waters off Japan last week brought new fears in Tokyo about what Kim Jong Un's regime has planned.
 North Korea said the tests were carried out by the military unit tasked with taking on US military bases in Japan.

-And Japan and China have locked horns over the Senkaku Islands, the Tokyo-administered chain claimed by Beijing, which refers to them as the Diaoyu Islands.
+Japan and China have locked horns over the Senkaku Islands, the Tokyo-administered chain claimed by Beijing, which refers to them as the Diaoyu Islands.

-Then there is the dispute in the South China Sea, particularly Beijing's continued building of man-made islands that has ratcheted up tensions with US allies in the region, including Japan and South Korea.
+Then there is the dispute in the South China Sea, particularly Beijing's continued building of man-made islands that has ratcheted up tensions with US allies in the region.

 President Donald Trump and Secretary of State Rex Tillerson have also been critical of China's actions in the South China Sea.